acgeospatial/awesome-earthobservation-code/README.md

 - [StarFM for Python](https://github.com/nmileva/starfm4py) - The STARFM fusion model for `Python` (image fusion)
 - [Python from space](https://github.com/kscottz/PythonFromSpace) - `Python` Examples for Remote Sensing
-- [count blue pixels](https://github.com/craic/count_shelters) - This project is an experiment in using simple image processing techniques on satellite images downloaded from Google Maps in order to quantify the relative density of temporary shelters in adjacent qudarants.
+- [count blue pixels](https://github.com/craic/count_shelters) - This project is an experiment in using simple image processing techniques on satellite images downloaded from Google Maps in order to quantify the relative density of temporary shelters in adjacent qudarants. `Python` `Ruby`
-- [Satellite imagery analysis with Python](https://github.com/parulnith/Satellite-Imagery-Analysis-with-Python) - Getting acquainted with the concept of satellite imagery data and how it can be analyzed to investigate real-world environmental and humanitarian challenges.
+- [Satellite imagery analysis with Python](https://github.com/parulnith/Satellite-Imagery-Analysis-with-Python) - Getting acquainted with the concept of satellite imagery data and how it can be analyzed to investigate real-world environmental and humanitarian challenges. `Python` `Jupyter Notebooks`
   - [associated blog](https://medium.com/analytics-vidhya/satellite-imagery-analysis-with-python-3f8ccf8a7c32)
 - [Povetry predition using satellite imagery](https://github.com/carsonluuu/Poverty-Prediction-by-Satellite-Imagery) - Poverty Prediction by Combination of Satellite Imagery
 - [Remote Sensing indicies calc](https://github.com/rander38/Remote-Sensing-Indices-Derivation-Tool) - Calculate spectral remote sensing indices from satellite imagery